Galois action on knots II: Proalgebraic string links and knots: Proalgebraic tangles and chord diagrams

 Here $\widehat{U\frak p_n}\cdot \tau$ stands for the coset of $\widehat{U\frak b_n}\bigm/ \widehat{U\frak p_n}$ corresponding to $\tau\in{\frak S}_n=B_n/P_n$.
 To stress that an element $b$ belongs to $\widehat{IB^{\epsilon}_\tau}$, we occasionally denote $b^\epsilon$ or $(b,\epsilon)$.

 For each above space $V$, its {\it source} $s(V)$ and {\it target} $t(V)$, are defined in a completely same way to Definition \ref{definition of fundamental proalgebraic tangle}.

-(2).
-An {\it infinitesimal pre-tangle} $D$ of type $(\epsilon,\epsilon')$ is defined in a same way to Definition \ref{definition of fundamental proalgebraic tangle}.
+(2) An {\it infinitesimal pre-tangle} $D$ of type $(\epsilon,\epsilon')$ is defined in a same way to Definition \ref{definition of fundamental proalgebraic tangle}.
 Namely it is $D=d_n\cdots d_2\cdot d_1$ where each $d_i$ is an infinitesimal fundamental tangle, a vector belonging to $V_i$, one of the above ABC-spaces, such that $s(V_{i+1})=t(V_i)$ for all $i=1,2,\dots,n-1$ and $s(V_1)=\epsilon$ and $t(V_n)=\epsilon'$.
 We also define $s(D):=s(V_1)$ and $t(D):=t(V_n)$.
 An {\it infinitesimal pre-link} $D$ is an infinitesimal pre-tangle with $s(D)=t(D)=\emptyset$.
 Two infinitesimal pre-tangles $D=d_n\cdots d_2\cdot d_1$ and $D'=d'_m\cdots d'_2\cdot d'_1$ are called {\it composable} when $s(D)=t(D')$ and their {\it composition} $D\cdot D'$ is defined by $d_n\cdots d_2\cdot d_1\cdot d'_m\cdots d'_2\cdot d'_1$.

 For an infinitesimal pre-tangle $D$ its {\it skeleton} ${\mathbb S}( D)$ and its {\it connected components} can be defined in the same way to Definition \ref{definition of fundamental proalgebraic tangle}.
 An {\it infinitesimal pre-knot} is an infinitesimal pre-link with a single connected component.
-An {\it infinitesimal pre-string link} of type $\epsilon=(\epsilon_i)_{i=1}^n$ is an infinitesimal pre-tangle of type $(\epsilon,\epsilon)$ whose connected components consist of $n$ intervals connecting each $i$-th point on the bottom to the one on the top.
+An {\it infinitesimal pre-string link} of type $\epsilon=(\epsilon_i)_{i=1}^n$ is an infinitesimal pre-tangle of type $(\epsilon,\epsilon)$ consisting of $n$ connected components whose each $i$-th component connect $i$-th point on the bottom to the one on the top.

-(3).
-Two infinitesimal pre-tangles are called {\it isotopic} when they are related by a finite number of the 6 moves (IT1)-(IT6).
+(3) Two infinitesimal pre-tangles are called {\it isotopic} when they are related by a finite number of the 6 moves (IT1)-(IT6).
 Here (IT1)-(IT5) are the moves replacing profinite tangles and profinite braids group $\widehat{B_n}$ by infinitesimal pre-tangles and infinitesimal braid algebras $\widehat{U\frak b_n}$ in (T1)-(T5) in \cite{F12} and (IT6) is an \lq infinitesimal' variant of (T6), which is stated below.

 (IT6): For $\alpha\in \mathbb K$, $c_{k,l}^{\epsilon}\in C_{k,l}^{\epsilon}$ and $t_{k+1,k+2}\cdot \tau\in \widehat{IB^{\epsilon'}_\tau}$ with $\tau=\tau_{k+1,k+2}\in \frak S_{k+l+2}$ (the switch of $k+1$ and $k+2$) and $t(C_{k,l}^{\epsilon})={\epsilon'}$